2 - Wisconsin Healthcare Workforce Summit - RECORDED Webcast - WCMEW 2020 Report & WHA Annual Workforce Report

-Meeting the healthcare needs of Wisconsin’s citizens amid the current provider workforce shortage presents challenges and opportunities.
-The Wisconsin Council on Medical Education and Workforce (WCMEW) convenes the Wisconsin Workforce Summit annually with the express purpose of bringing together stakeholders to develop strategies that address healthcare workforce needs, now and in the future.
+The Wisconsin Council on Medical Education and Workforce (WCMEW) convened the annual Wisconsin Workforce Summit virtually in 2020-2021, bringing stakeholders together to address healthcare workforce needs, now and in the future.

 The number of providers in Wisconsin is currently insufficient to meet the needs of its residents, especially in rural geographic and other under-served areas.
-It is anticipated that this trend will continue.
-Additional challenges to delivering healthcare include provider burnout and addressing the educational needs of future healthcare providers.
-These problems are being further magnified by the COVID-19 Pandemic and can also negatively impact healthcare access, disparities, and patient outcomes.
+Additional challenges to delivering healthcare include provider burnout and educational needs of future healthcare providers.
+These challenges continue amidst the pandemic and negatively impact healthcare access, disparities, and patient outcomes.

 Global Learning Objectives

 By the end of the summit learners will be able to:

 - Describe the current healthcare workforce climate in Wisconsin

 - Examine innovative healthcare education and training developments in Wisconsin

 - Identify best practices of healthcare delivery in a COVID-19 environment

 - Select appropriate strategies to address challenging workforce issues